-When diagnosed and treated at an early stage, lung cancer has a much higher survival rate.
+Patients with lung cancer who are diagnosed and treated at an early stage have a much higher survival rate.

 UC San Diego Health's lung cancer screening program helps current and former smokers determine their risk for lung cancer.
 Your screening includes a low-dose CT scan that produces cross-sectional images of your lungs, allowing a radiologist to detect any signs of early-stage lung cancer.